rgl/terramate-aws-eks-example/README.md

 * Create the Elastic Container Registry (ECR) repositories declared on the [`source_images` global variable](config.tm.hcl), and upload the corresponding container images.
+* Create a public DNS Zone using [Amazon Route 53](https://aws.amazon.com/route53/).
+  * Note that you need to configure the parent DNS Zone to delegate to this DNS Zone name servers.
+  * Use [external-dns](https://github.com/kubernetes-sigs/external-dns) to create the Ingress DNS Resource Records in the DNS Zone.
 * Demonstrate how to automatically deploy the [`kubernetes-hello` workload](stacks/eks-workloads/kubernetes-hello.tf).
   * Show its environment variables.
   * Show its tokens, secrets, and configs (config maps).